port-labs/port-docs/docs/troubleshooting.md

     * Create a new application in your IdP and configure the widget to use the correct application ID.
     * Configure the end service with the application credentials, in order to receive the authentication requests.
+    * Make sure the application is able to get a JWT from the token URL.
+This is how the application authenticates the user.
 </details>

 ---